-After the Appellant files the Appellant's Memorandum, the Appellee has the right to file one responding to the Appellant's arguments and explaining why he or she believes the traffic court made the right decision (Form 5).
-If the Appellee chooses not to file a Memorandum, the Superior Court will decide the matter based only on the traffic court record and the Appellant's Memorandum.
-In Gila County, however, if the Appellee fails to file a Memorandum the court may automatically rule in favor of the Appellant.
+After the Appellant files his or her Memorandum, the Appellee has the right to file an Appellee's Memorandum explaining why he or she believes the lower court made the right decision.
+This is an opportunity to respond to the arguments made in the Appellant's Memorandum and explain why the lower court judgment was correct.

+In most counties, the Appellee is not required to file a Memorandum.
+If an Appellee chooses not to file a Memorandum in those counties, the Superior Court will decide the matter based only on the lower court record and the Appellant's Memorandum.
+In other counties such as Gila, however, the Appellee must file a Memorandum or risk that the Superior Court will automatically rule in favor of the Appellant.
+It is important to check your Local Rules for these requirements.

-If you decide to file a Memorandum, do so within thirty (30) calendar days of the filing date of the Appellant's
+If you decide to file a Memorandum, use the same format discussed in Step 5 above (Form 4).
+Your Memorandum must be filed within thirty (30) calendar days from the date the Appellant filed his or her Memorandum.

-Memorandum.
-Use the same Memorandum format discussed in Step 5 above.
-You must file the original and one copy for the other party.
-You should make at least one other copy for yourself.
+File the original and one copy for the other party.
+You should make at least one additional copy for yourself.
 Have the court clerk date-stamp it for your records so you have proof that you filed it on time.